ultralytics/ultralytics/docs/models/sam.md

 ## How to Use SAM: Versatility and Power in Image Segmentation

+### SAM prediction example

 The Segment Anything Model can be employed for a multitude of downstream tasks that go beyond its training data.
 This includes edge detection, object proposal generation, instance segmentation, and preliminary text-to-mask prediction.
 With prompt engineering, SAM can swiftly adapt to new tasks and data distributions in a zero-shot manner, establishing it as a versatile and potent tool for all your image segmentation needs.

-!!! example "SAM prediction example"
+!!! example "Segment with prompt"

     Device is determined automatically.
 If a GPU is available then it will be used, otherwise inference will run on CPU.